Virtual networks, sometimes called leased networks or MVNOs, offer you the same coverage as a big network for a fraction of the price.

 Pros: iD Mobile customers who are signed up to its Takeaway tariff get free roaming in up to 29 countries across the globe.

-Choose a Shockproof plan and you can set up a buffer in the event that you exceed your monthly usage.
+Choose a Shockproof plan and you can set up a buffer if you exceed your monthly usage.
 This means you can only exceed your allowance by an amount you have selected in advance, so you won't rack up unexpectedly high charges.

 Cons: As with all MVNOs, if you're with iD Mobile you can't add broadband and TV to your bundle to save on your total monthly outgoings.
 But perhaps at these low prices for standalone mobile contracts, that doesn't matter too much.

 Asda Mobile also offers a range of tariffs for just £5 a month.
-And the pay as you go tariff is just 8p per minute, and 4p per text – that’s on a par with Mobile by Sainsbury’s.
+And the pay as you go tariff is just 8p per minute and 4p per text.

 Pros: Apart from the price, there doesn’t seem to be any other benefits.